13 Things You Never Knew About The Eiffel Tower

-Happy Bastille Day!
-Today is France’s La Fête Nationale, which commemorates the anniversary of the storming of the Bastille and the beginning of the French Revolution.

-And no landmark is more greatly associated with France than the Eiffel Tower in Paris, which was completed 125 years ago after 2 years, 2 months, and 5 days of construction.
+125 years ago today, the Eiffel Tower was officially opened to the public in Paris after 2 years, 2 months, and 5 days of construction.

-It stood as the gateway for the 1889 Exposition Universelle (World’s Fair) in honour of the 100th anniversary of the storming of the Bastille.
+It stood as the gateway for the 1889 Exposition Universelle (World’s Fair) in honour of the 100th anniversary of the storming of the Bastille, and continues to make an impact on the world’s conscious today.

 1. The Eiffel Tower wasn’t the brainchild of Gustav Eiffel.
 Instead, his senior engineers Maurice Koechlin and Emile Nouguier designed the building.
 Gustav Eiffel wasn’t overly interested in the project, but sent the engineers to the head of the company’s architectural department, Stephen Sauvestre.
 With Sauvestre’s edits, Eiffel got behind the final plans and bought the right to the patent.